San Joaquin Delta Community College District is seeking an adjunct

 - Be familiar with and act in accordance with the Education Code

-and San Joaquin Community College District policies and
+and San Joaquin Delta Community College District policies and

-and community committees as part of the shared-governance process
+campus-wide committees as part of the shared-governance process and

 - Plan and complete approved professional development flex